otrv4/otrv4/otrv4.md

 To mitigate the first risk parties should set reasonable per-conversation limits on the number of possible stored message keys (e.g. 1000).

+// TODO: check this

 To mitigate the second risk parties should delete stored message keys after an appropriate interval.
 This deletion could be triggered by a timer, or by counting a number of events (messages received, DH ratchet steps, etc.).
 This should be decided by the implementor.
+This partially defends against the second risk as it only protects "lost" messages, not messages sent using a new DH ratchet key that has not yet been received by the compromised party.
+To fully defend againt the second risk, the session should be regularly expired.

 ### Extra symmetric key